SamyPesse/gitkit-js/README.md

 GitKit is a pure JavaScript implementation of Git backed by immutable models and promises.

-The goal of this project is not to be used in real-world projects, but instead to provides a readable (the code is typed using flow) JS implementation of the Git-backend with a high-level API for manipulating repositories: read files, commit changes, clone, push, etc.
+The goal of this project is not to be used in real-world projects, but instead to provides a readable (the code is typed using flow) JS implementation of the Git-backend with a high-level API for manipulating repositories: read files, commit changes, clone, push, etc. See [Support](#support) for details about supported operations.

 This library can work both in the browser and Node.js.